-8. Equity Incentive Plan
+7. Equity Incentive Plan

 In July 2020, the Company's board of directors and stockholders adopted and approved the 2020 Incentive Award Plan, or the 2020 Plan, and the Employee Stock Purchase Plan, or the ESPP, which became effective in connection with the IPO.
-The Company reserved 3,600,868 shares of common stock for future issuance under the 2020 Plan and 360,086 shares under the ESPP, respectively.